mParticle/aquarium/src/assets/readme.md

+# Icon Assets

-All icons are managed and approved by the design team.
-Do not add any assets that have not been reviewed by them.
+All icons are managed and approved by the Design Team.
+Do not add any assets that have not been approved to be included into the Aquarium.

 When adding a new svg: